Feb. 8 in Music History: Outkast won Album of the Year at the Grammy Awards

 2015 - Sam Smith won four Grammy Awards, including Record and Song of the Year for "Stay With Me" and Best New Artist.
 Album of the Year went to Beck for Morning Phase.

-2021 - Mary Wilson, the only member of The Supremes with the group throughout their tenure, dies at 76.
+2021 - Mary Wilson, the only member of The Supremes to stay with the group throughout its tenure, died at 76.

 Birthdays: